JoabMendes/seed/docs/index.rst

 You can then do a release using::

-    # Do a dry run to make sure everything looks right
+    # For the first release you must use --initial:
-    seed release --dry-run
+    seed release --initial

     # Subsequent releases can be done via ONE of:
     seed release --bug    # A bug version pump (i.e. 0.0.1)